Evodevelopment/psychic-enigma/README.md

 First project

-I will edit this file till the project is monstrosity endeavour.
+I will edit the project untill it is monstrosity endeavour.